 Normal vision vs. Keratoconous

 Navigating the Digital World

-When text are embedded within graphics, the image (and text) may become pixelated when screen magnification software attempts to enlarge the image.
+When text is embedded within graphics, the image (and text) may become pixelated when screen magnification software attempts to enlarge the image.
 This is another reason for avoiding the use of text-based images.
-Instead, overlaying text can be a more effective and universally accessible approach, so long as their is enough consistent contrast between the overlay text and the image behind the text.
+Instead, overlaying text can be a more effective and universally accessible approach, so long as there is enough consistent contrast between the overlay text and the image behind the text.